jz543fm/kali-dockerized/README.md

 ### Run Kali Linux in Docker

-I am using docker-compose.yaml and Dockerfile, so to create docker service kali use, also I am using Docker BuildKit, so add content of  daemon.json to your /etc/docker/daemon.json and restart Docker systemd service sudo systemctl restart docker
+I am using docker-compose.yaml and Dockerfile, so to create docker service kali use, also I am using Docker BuildKit, so if you want to build this repository with `Docker BuildKit` you need to run script `sudo script.sh`, script checks if the `/etc/docker/daemon.json` exists or not, if not it creates a one with default config for BuildKit, if file exists it creates a default config, if there is not any daemon.json then it creates a new `/etc/docker/daemon.json` and then it restarts Linux `docker.service` with systemctl to apply a changes for Docker Engine

 Builded docker images, builded docker image for Kali Linux is big ~9.44GB and builded docker image for Ubuntu-20.04 is big ~134MB